 Test My Site with Google offers various apps to measure load speed and user experience.
-Do an audit of your mobile site speed and make any necessary adjustments… or risk penalisation by search engines.
+Do an audit of your mobile site speed and make any necessary adjustments… or risk penalization by search engines.

 Progressive Web Apps

-To make your site fit with mobile you’ll want to utilise some of the benefits of mobile apps.
+To make your site fit with mobile you’ll want to utilize some of the benefits of mobile apps.
 A great half-way house between website and app is to use what is known as a Progressive Web App (PWA).

-They don’t need to be downloaded from an app store, they run across all devices, and are accessible via laptop and desktop; plus they utilise a lot of the mobile tech that makes mobile apps such powerful tools (more on that below!).
+They don’t need to be downloaded from an app store, they run across all devices, and are accessible via laptop and desktop; plus they utilize a lot of the mobile tech that makes mobile apps such powerful tools (more on that below!).

 Make an app

 It pulls data like color scheme and images from your Facebook page and coordinates it with your URL content to create a cohesive, branded app that you can easily edit using drag and drop functionality.